codarrenvelvindron/codarren.github.io/_drafts/Manage_jobs_in_GNU-Linux.md

 ```

 After some time, it's marked done.
-The done task will disappear on the next job command launch.
+The done task will disappear on the next jobs command launch.

 ### + sign
 The plus sign tells us that this job will be the default command to go to foreground if